ashmeetk/SpringBootAndAngularProject_FlightReservationAndCheckin/README.md

 # Technology used:
-Used sping mvc to create web projects flightreservation n flightcheckin apps.
+-Used sping mvc to create web projects flightreservation n flightcheckin apps.
-Used spring data jpa to bind database tables with java entity objects. flightreservation and flightcheckin communicate with each other using Integration layer and REST protocols as stated above.
+-Used spring data jpa to bind database tables with java entity objects.
+-flightreservation and flightcheckin communicate with each other using Integration layer and REST protocols as stated above.
+-We did not implement spring security in this app.
+-We have enabled logging throughout the application and set the root level to info in the flightreservation->src/main/resources->logback.xml.
+Refer this logback.xml for all logging configuration.
+In case if it slows the application, remove it.
+You can also use commented code in application.properties for login.
+-All the controllers can be referred to flightreservation app flow, starting from UserController where home page url request mapping is specified.
+-index.html serves as our home page for springboot apps.
+-CorsConfig is configured to allow all incoming requests from angular client.
+-Various jsps are served to render all springBoot UI.